0

 Why BMW M6 Wheel FitmentNeeds Heavy Grand-Tourer Engineering

-LFI manufactures bespoke forged aluminum wheel setups for M6 owners who want accurate 5x120 fitment, strong GT load margin, reduced unsprung mass, M brake clearance, OEM BMW center-cap compatibility, and a safer alternative to generic cast aftermarket wheels.
+LFI manufactures bespoke forged aluminium wheel setups for M6 owners who want accurate 5x120 fitment, strong GT load margin, reduced unsprung mass, M brake clearance, OEM BMW centre-cap compatibility, and a safer alternative to generic cast aftermarket wheels.

 01